Weight gain in the menopause transition is one of the most common complaints we hear about at Gennev.

 And there’s good reason for concern.

-According to an article on the North American Menopause Society site, “about two-thirds of women ages 40 to 59 and nearly three-quarters of women older than 60 are overweight (body mass index [BMI] greater than 25 kg/m2).
+According to an an article published by the North American Menopause Society, “about two-thirds of women ages 40 to 59 and nearly three-quarters of women older than 60 are overweight (body mass index [BMI] greater than 25 kg/m2).
 On average, midlife women gain 1.5 pounds (0.7 kg) per year.”
 Menopause weight management is simply tougher.

 Why does it matter?
 Honestly, we think you’re beautiful at any size, but there are health complications that can accompany weight gain, particularly when that weight accumulates around the midsection.